sirotras/dp_bookstore/README.md

 --In Progress--

-A online bookstore project allowing me to practice more with Django, PostgreSQL, and Docker.
+An online bookstore project allowing me to practice more with Django, PostgreSQL, and Docker.

 ## My ToDo